top of page

 1. Completing a screening survey to assess eligibility.

-2. Completing an online survey, where you will listen to music, report your feelings about music, and answer questions about yourself.
+3. Completing an online survey, where you will listen to music, report your feelings about music, and answer questions about yourself.

-4. Come to the USC Brain and Creativity Institute for an in-person visit, where you will complete a 1-hour neuroimaging scan using functional MRI (fMRI).
+5. Come to the USC Brain and Creativity Institute for an in-person visit, where you will complete a 1-hour neuroimaging scan using functional MRI (fMRI).
 During the scan, you will listen to pieces of music.
-The entire in-person visit will take approximately 2 hours.
+After the scan, we will ask you to listen to more music and answer more questions about yourself.
+The entire in-person visit will take approximately 2-3 hours.

 Participation is voluntary.
 Participants will be compensated $20 per hour for their time.